 Lisa Rispoli, CPA, AEP, TEP Partner, Trust & Estate Services Leader, Private Client Services Leader

 Lisa Rispoli is the Partner-in-Charge of Trust & Estate Services at Grassi and leader of the firm’s Private Client Services group.
-With over 30 years of experience in accounting, estate planning and gift, estate and trust taxation, Lisa is adept at working with clients and their professional advisors to develop estate plans to transfer family, business and personal wealth to the next generation and to charitable organizations.
+She has over 30 years of experience in accounting, estate planning & valuation, as well as gift, estate and trust taxation.
+Lisa is adept at working with clients and their professional advisors to develop estate plans to transfer family, business and personal wealth to the next generation and charitable organizations.

 Lisa assists executors and trustees, providing administration and fiduciary services – including litigation support tax compliance, income tax planning, and court-prescribed accountings.
 Her expertise in post-mortem planning and compliance, guides executors through the complex process of administering estates.
 Her knowledge in these areas is complimented by her attention to detail and the individual needs and unique financial circumstances of her clients.